jiangliu/memory-model/README.md

 - GuestAddress: represents a guest physical address (GPA).
 On ARM64, a 32-bit hypervisor may be used to support a 64-bit guest.
 For simplicity, u64 is used to store the the raw value no matter the guest a 32-bit or 64-bit virtual machine.
 - GuestMemoryRegion: used to represent a continuous region of guest's physical memory.
 - GuestMemory: used to represent a collection of GuestMemoryRegion objects.
 The main responsibilities of the GuestMemory trait are:
-	- hide the detail of accessing guest's physical address.
+	- hide the detail of accessing guest's physical address (for example complex hierarchical structures).
 	- map a request address to a GuestMemoryRegion object and relay the request to it.
 	- handle cases where an access request spanning two or more GuestMemoryRegion objects.